 For two complex-valued functions over an interval , define the inner product

 where the asterisk is complex conjugation.
 If the inner product is zero, the two functions are orthogonal over the interval.
-This generalizes the dot product of vectors to functions, and plays the same role: a sum of mutually orthogonal pieces is uniquely decomposable, with each piece’s contribution determined independently.
+Same idea as the dot product of vectors, extended to functions, and it plays the same role: a sum of mutually orthogonal pieces is uniquely decomposable, with each piece’s contribution determined independently.

 The result